Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Introduction

 There are multiple approaches to inferring the presence of an atmosphere, with different methods varying in observational cost.
 We used eclipse photometry over the 15$\upmu$m wavelength band offered by the MIRI F1500W filter.
-This approach assumes that the planet being studied is tidally locked to its host star (which is expected for our target from dynamical modelling of the LHS 1140 system; \citealt{modeleccentricity}) and asserts that the surfaces most likely to exist on rocky worlds within a given temperature range (300 K < $T_\mathrm{eq}$ < 880 K) have low surface albedos of $A < 0.2$ \citep{Koll2019, Mansfield2019}.
-As there should be insignificant heat redistribution on a planet without a substantial atmosphere \citep{Joshi1997, Selsis2011, Kollf}, we can expect this to result in a hot dayside which should produce strong thermal emission at mid-infrared wavelengths.
+This approach assumes that the planet being studied is tidally locked to its host star (which is expected for our target from dynamical modelling of the LHS 1140 system; \citealt{modeleccentricity}) and asserts that the surfaces most likely to exist on rocky worlds within a given temperature range (300 K < $T_\mathrm{eq}$ < 880 K) would possess low surface albedos of $A < 0.2$ \citep{Koll2019, Mansfield2019}.
+As there should be insignificant heat redistribution on a planet without a substantial atmosphere \citep{Joshi1997, Selsis2011, Kollf}, we can expect this to result in a hot dayside, which would then produce strong thermal emission at mid-infrared (MIR) wavelengths.
 Alternatively, a planet with a substantial atmosphere should display more efficient heat redistribution to its nightside, cooling the dayside and reducing its thermal emission.
-In addition, carbon dioxide (CO$_2$) hosts a strong absorption band at 15$\upmu$m which can further reduce this eclipse depth if present.
+In addition, carbon dioxide (CO$_2$) hosts a strong absorption band at 15$\upmu$m, which can further reduce this eclipse depth if present.

 The advantages of infrared eclipse photometry are that it can require fewer observing hours to identify an atmosphere compared to observing full phase curves \citep{Koll2019}.
 Unlike transmission spectroscopy, our observations are not affected by the transit light source effect (TLS; \citealt{2018ApJ...853..122R}) as we observe the planet as it passes behind its star, avoiding degeneracies in distinguishing a planetary atmosphere from stellar surface inhomogeneities.
-Compared with eclipse spectroscopy, photometry offers higher signal-to-noise which reduces observational cost - although at the expense of increased degeneracy in our interpretations \citep{Hammond2024}.
+Compared with eclipse spectroscopy, photometry offers a higher signal-to-noise ratio (S/N), which helps reduce the observational cost -- albeit at the expense of increased degeneracy in our interpretations \citep{Hammond2024}.